clustertech/cpfs-os/docs/user-guide/install.md

 ## Configuring Clients ##

-Running an FC involves running the `mount` command with slightly complex options.
-Normally the `/etc/fstab` file is set up so that this is done automatically during startup.
+Typically, an entry in the `/etc/fstab` file is set up so that you can mount the file system client easily with `mount <mount point>`.
 The `cpfs_configure_client` utility may be used to create an such entry:

     $ sudo cpfs_configure_client
     Enter the meta server(s): (IP1:Port,IP2:Port) 192.168.0.1:5000